Generic Name: Tranylcypromine sulfate

 11. In patients undergoing elective surgery

-Patients taking Tranylcypromine Sulfate should not undergo elective surgery requiring general anesthesia.
+Patients taking Tranylcypromine sulfate tablets should not undergo elective surgery requiring general anesthesia.
 Also, they should not be given cocaine or local anesthesia containing sympathomimetic vasoconstrictors.
-The possible combined hypotensive effects of Tranylcypromine Sulfate and spinal anesthesia should be kept in mind.
-Tranylcypromine Sulfate should be discontinued at least 10 days prior to elective surgery.
+The possible combined hypotensive effects of Tranylcypromine sulfate tablets and spinal anesthesia should be kept in mind.
+Tranylcypromine sulfate tablets should be discontinued at least 10 days prior to elective surgery.

-In general, the physician should bear in mind the possibility of a lowered margin of safety when Tranylcypromine Sulfate is administered in combination with potent drugs.
+In general, the physician should bear in mind the possibility of a lowered margin of safety when Tranylcypromine sulfate tablets are administered in combination with potent drugs.

-- Tranylcypromine Sulfate should not be used in combination with some central nervous system depressants such as narcotics and alcohol, or with hypotensive agents.
+- Tranylcypromine sulfate tablets should not be used in combination with some central nervous system depressants such as narcotics and alcohol, or with hypotensive agents.
 A marked potentiating effect on these classes of drugs has been reported.

-- Anti-parkinsonism drugs should be used with caution in patients receiving Tranylcypromine Sulfate since severe reactions have been reported.
+- Anti-parkinsonism drugs should be used with caution in patients receiving Tranylcypromine sulfate tablets since severe reactions have been reported.

-- Tranylcypromine Sulfate should not be used in patients with a history of liver disease or in those with abnormal liver function tests.
+- Tranylcypromine sulfate tablets should not be used in patients with a history of liver disease or in those with abnormal liver function tests.

-- Excessive use of caffeine in any form should be avoided in patients receiving Tranylcypromine Sulfate.
+- Excessive use of caffeine in any form should be avoided in patients receiving Tranylcypromine sulfate tablets.

 WARNINGS TO PHYSICIANS